gvwilson/sensibleadventures/maddy-roo/old.md

 Dockety picked up a keyboard and studied it for half a second.
-"Angular momentum often stabilizies objects in flight," it observed, then spun the keyboard through the air.
+"Angular momentum often stabilizies objects in flight," it observed, and then spun the keyboard through the air.
 *Crack!*
 It struck Patient on the side of its head.
 *Crack!*